Australian Defence Industry Incubator

 AUSDII’s Ecosystem

-AUSDII’s commercialisation engine comprises of an ecosystem of participants, trusted delivery partners and end-users that will work together to support the incubation, validation and scaling of early-stage companies to grow the pipeline of innovative Australian defence capabilities.
+AUSDII’s commercialisation engine will comprise of an ecosystem of participants, trusted delivery partners and end-users that will work together to support the incubation, validation and scaling of early-stage companies to grow the pipeline of innovative Australian defence capabilities.

 Participants

-Participants of AUSDII programs will comprise of innovators with defence or dual use technologies at Technology Readiness Levels 1-6 including but not limited to entrepreneurs, veteran-founded entities, start-ups, scale ups, SMEs, as well as spinouts and teams from universities and R&D entities such as CSIRO, CRCs & DRCs and ADSUN.
+AUSDII program participants will be innovators with defence or dual use technologies at Technology Readiness Levels 1-6 including but not limited to entrepreneurs, veteran-founded companies, start-ups, scale ups, SMEs, as well as spinouts and teams from universities and R&D entities such as CSIRO, CRCs & DRCs and ADSUN.

 Trusted Delivery Partners